 Onix’s software engineers achieved greater flexibility and productivity in the new Docker and AWS-supported environment.
 Servers no longer require manual scaling and automatically adjust to load swings on the memory or processor.
 Hosting bills have also decreased.

 Most importantly, the platform retained the ability to support the entire audience of all shows simultaneously.
-The updated architecture supported rapid and smooth extension to a new show – Survivor – and is ready for adding The Voice fantasy league later in 2022.
+The updated architecture supported rapid and smooth extension to new shows.

 Another Onix’s project, BSTEVR, included the creation of a unique fantasy football algorithm to empower fans to create matchups between teams and players from any NFL season in history.